balena-io/balena-sdk/DOCUMENTATION.md

 <a name="balena.pine"></a>

 ### balena.pine : <code>Object</code>
-The balena-pine instance used internally.
+The pinejs-client instance used internally.
 This should not be necessary in normal usage, but can be useful if you want to directly make pine queries to the api for some resource that isn't directly supported in the SDK.